One of the biggest challenges for any organization is keeping people interested.

 Mobile video is estimated to grow by a whopping 62% per year from now to 2020.
 And video to computers and fixed devices is set for 27% growth per year in the same period.
 (Data from Cisco.)

-A wide range of businesses are concluding that live streaming can help their bottom line.
+A wide range of businesses is concluding that live streaming can help their bottom line.
 This includes the obvious, such as sports, training, music, and events.

 But other industries are finding live video useful as well.
 This includes many that haven’t used video typically.
 For example, restaurants, religious groups, and photographers are now live streaming.